Form Datasets

 Building selects from CSV files

-These files may also have any number of additional columns used in choice filters or other expressions.
+Attached CSV files may also have any number of additional columns for use in choice filters or other expressions.
 The example below uses one select from internal choices followed by selects from two different external CSV files.

 survey